Nitch2024/AIProcess/README.md

 [SRMD by Nihui](https://github.com/nihui/srmd-ncnn-vulkan)

 # Install
+1. Create a folder called AIProcess placed inside the Gimp plugins folder (%appdata%\GIMP\3.0\plug-ins)
-1. Copy all the files into Gimp plugins folder (%appdata%\GIMP\3.0\plug-ins)
+2. Copy all the files and folders into the AIProcess folder
-2. Run or restart Gimp
+3. Run or restart Gimp

 # Usage
 1. Open an image